markui/asyncio-crawler/README.md

 ## 4. Coroutines

+"A subroutine that can be paused and resumed"

+When do threads switch?
+Whenever a thread begins sleeping or awaiting network I/O, there is a chance for another thread to take the GIL and execute Python code.
+This is cooperative multitasking.
+CPython also has preemptive multitasking: If a thread runs uninterrupted for 1000 bytecode instructions in Python 2, or runs 15 milliseconds in Python 3, then it gives up the GIL and another thread may run.
+Think of this like time slicing in the olden days when we had many threads but one CPU

+#### With Coroutines,
 > It is possible to write asynchronous code that combines the efficiency of callbacks with the classic good looks of multithreaded programming.
 This combination is achieved with a pattern called "coroutines".
+> It is also scalable.
+Compared to the 50k of memory per thread and the operating system's hard limits on threads, a Python coroutine takes barely 3k of memory on Jesse's system.
+Python can easily start hundreds of thousands of coroutines
+> Whereas threads are preemptively multitasked by the operating system, coroutines multitask cooperatively: they choose when to pause, and which coroutine to run next.
+> Steps need no longer be scattered among callbacks; we gather them into the same generator function:

+####  The coroutines in the standard "asyncio" library in Python 3.4 are built upon generators, a Future class, and the "yield from" statement.

+cf) A coroutine can delegate work to a sub-coroutine with `yield from` and receive the result of the work.

+## 5. asyncio Coroutines

+> We no longer need a fetcher class like we had in the callback-based program.
+That class was a workaround for a deficiency of callbacks: they need some place to store state while waiting for I/O, since their local variables are not preserved across calls.
+But the fetch coroutine can store its state in local variables like a regular function does, so there is no more need for a class